akshathjain/sliding_up_panel/README.md

 <br>

 ### Creating A Floating Effect
-To create a fully custom effect, the default panel can be completely hidden and only the children rendered.
+To create a fully custom effect, the default panel sheet can be completely hidden and only the children rendered (i.e. only `body`, `panel`, and `collapsed` are rendered).
 To do this, set the `renderPanelSheet` property to `false`.
 For example, to create a floating effect:

 ```
 @override